-Water (Potable) Heating and Space Heating: All models are considered suitable for water (potable) heating and space heating.
+Water (Potable) Heating and Space Heating: All models are considered suitable for combination water (potable) heating and space heating.
+Not suitable for space heating applications only.

 Water temperature over 125°F (52°C) can cause severe burns instantly resulting in severe injury or death.